Holanthias

-Holanthias is a genus of colourful marine ray-finned fishes in the subfamily Anthiinae, part of the family Serranidae, the groupers and sea basses.
+Holanthias is a genus of colourful marine ray-finned fishes in the family Anthiadidae.
 The two species are restricted to fairly deep reefs in the Southeast Atlantic.
 Both reach a length of about 22 cm.

 Species

 In the past this genus included more species, but these have now been moved to other genera; Meganthias, Odontanthias and Pronotogrammus.
 Based on FishBase, the following two species are currently included in Holanthias: